vernette/ipregion/README.md

 # Enable verbose logging
 ./ipregion.sh --verbose

-# Enable debug mode and save output to a file
+# Enable debug mode, save output to a file and upload it to https://bashupload.com for you to download
 ./ipregion.sh --debug
 ```